create3000/x_ite/docs/_posts/components/Lighting/DirectionalLight.md

 ### SFColor [in, out] **color** 1 1 1 <small>[0,1]</small>

-Color of light, applied to colors of objects.
+*color* of light, applied to colors of objects.

 #### See Also